Elegant Maya City

-Overshadowed by its larger and more well known cousins, Palenque and Chichén-Itzá, Uxmal ("Oosh-mahl") is the ruins of an ancient Mayan city located near present day Campeche.
+Overshadowed by its larger and more well-known cousins, Palenque and Chichén-Itzá, Uxmal ("Oosh-mahl") is the ruins of an ancient Maya city located near present-day Campeche.
 In its heyday, Uxmal was one of the largest cities of the Yucatan peninsula with a population of about 25,000 Maya.
 Today, it is a UNESCO World Heritage site.

-Ancient Mayan architecture in this part of Mexico is referred to as Puuc architecture and Uxmal is a prime example of this style of architectural design.
+Ancient Maya architecture in this part of Mexico is referred to as Puuc architecture, and Uxmal is a prime example of this style.
 Though there are some Puuc structures in Chichén-Itzá, Uxmal is unique in all of Mexico.
 Puuc design is most notable for buildings with a plain lower façade and a richly decorated upper façade.
-Carvings most commonly found include serpents and lattice work.
+Carvings most commonly found include serpents and latticework.

-Uxmal is dedicated to the Mayan rain god, Chaac and you can see his image everywhere.
-On the day we were there, it was blisteringly hot and humid; I could’ve done with some rain!
+Uxmal is dedicated to the Maya rain god, Chaac, and you can see his image everywhere.
+On the day we were here, it was blisteringly hot and humid; I could’ve used some rain!

-Uxmal is located pretty close by to Chichén-Itzá so if you go to Chichén, consider going a bit further to visit Uxmal.
+Uxmal is located close to Chichén-Itzá, so if you go to Chichén, consider going a bit further to visit Uxmal.
 You won’t regret it!